woonsimtan/siu-mai/code/v1/DESIGN.md

 - `choose_peng` returns a boolean for whether the agent should PENG.
 - `peng` shifts the tiles for the move into the list of displayed tiles and removes them from possible discards.
 - `discard` selects a tile to discard.
-- `get_possible_discards` returns tiles that the agent can select their discards from.
 - `get_hidden_tiles` returns tiles that the agent has that are hidden from other players.
+- `total_tile_count` returns total number of tiles the agent holds.
+- `is_mcts` returns if the agent is a MCTS agent.

+### RandomAgent

+The RandomAgent extends the Player class without any changes.

+- It will PENG when possible.
+- It will randomly select a discard tile from all of the possible discards in its hand.

-### random_agent.py
+### SemiRandomAgent

+The SemiRandomAgent extends the Player class with some changes.
 The logic that the semi-random agent follows is as below:

 - Tiles will be grouped into sets of three where possible (three of a kind or a sequence of the same suit).
 - A pair will be retained at first opportunity.
 - Tiles which are in a group or in a pair are locked in the players hand and will not be discarded.
 - The discarded tile will be randomly selected amongst the remaining tiles in the player's hand.

-Note: the agent is not discarding from a random tile from an expected hand - this could be a point of failure in implementation, but it is not blocking and the agent can still win.
+**TODO:** assert if the agent is discarding a random tile from an expected hand.

-The following properties are defined for the agent:
+The following extra properties are defined for the agent:

 - `pair` = TileList containing a pair of identical tiles.
 - `locked_tiles` = TileList containing tiles that will not be discarded.
-- `possible_discards` = TileList from which the agent selects a tile to randomly discard
-- `displayed_tiles` = Results of peng moves during the game.

 The following functions are defined for the agent:

 - `all_tiles` returns a complete TileList of all the tiles the agent holds.
-- `total_tile_count` returns count of all tiles held.
+- `get_hidden_tiles` returns all of the tiles hidden from other players.
-- `discard` removes a randomly selected tile and returns it.
+- `pickup` adds a tile to the player's hand and checks for tiles to lock.
 - `lock_three_of_a_kind` checks for 3 of the same tiles within the agent's hand, takes them out of the possible discard pile and locks them.
 - `lock_three_consecutive` checks for 3 consecutive tiles from the same suit within the agent's hand, takes them out of the possible discard pile and locks them.
 - `lock_triples` locks both three of a kind and consecutive tiles.
 - `lock_pair` checks for pairs in the players hand, selecting a random pair if there are multiple, and locks those.
-- `check_for_win` checks for a winning hand with all of the agent's tiles.
-- `check_for_peng` checks if the agent can peng based on their hand.
-- `peng` shifts tiles into display, and removes them from possible discards.

-### mcts_node.py and mcts_agent.py
+### MCTSAgent

-should have a node for peng/no peng and selecting discard tile
+The MCTSAgent extends the player class with some changes.
+It utilises Monte Carlo Tree Search as implemented in `mcts.py`.

+The following extra properties are defined for the agent:

+- `player_number`

+The following functions are defined for the agent:

+- `discard` creates a MonteCarloTreeSearch node and searches for the best action, returning the tile chosen for discard.
+- `is_mcts` returns True

+**TODO:** implement function for deciding if the agent should PENG.

+## MCTS set-up

+This utilises skeleton code taken from [an MCTS tutorial](https://github.com/ai-boson/mcts).